bheyman-scottlogic/creating-cypher-queries/README.md

 ## Set Up

 - To install all project dependencies (listed in requirements.txt) run `pip install -r requirements.txt`.
+- Obtain a Mistral API key from [here](https://mistral.ai/)

 ## Neo4j Database Set Up

-Neo4j Desktop, this can be downloaded [here](https://neo4j.com/download/)
+You will need to use Neo4j Desktop, this can be downloaded [here](https://neo4j.com/download/)

 Once installed follow the steps below: